NOTE: Do not make substantive changes to this document without consulting Benjamin Smedberg <email@example.com> or one of the build-config peers.

 - zip -- zip file creation (Archive category)

-If you plan to modify the build system's configure.in files, you will need to install the autoconf-2.13 (autoconf-stable) package as well.
+If you plan to modify the build system's configure.in files, you will need to install an editor (such as xemacs or joe) and the autoconf-2.13 (autoconf-2.5x and 2.60 doesn't work) packages as well.

-You may use ActiveState perl instead of the perl package in cygwin if you prefer.
+You may use ActivePerl from ActiveState instead of the perl package in Cygwin if you prefer.

 CVS is the source control system used by Mozilla.
 You do not need cvs if you are only going to build from source tarballs downloaded via FTP.
 If so, you may skip this step.